Please welcome Kat Zhang, author of WHAT’S LEFT OF ME!

 (Releases September 18th from HarperTeen!)

-1. First off, welcome to Teens Can Write, Too!
-Thank you for agreeing to interview with us.
-It’s great that you sold your book to such a major publisher as a teen!
+1. First off, welcome to TCWT, and thank you so much for agreeing to interview with us.
+Personally, I think it’s beyond cool that you sold your book to such a fantastic publisher when you were only twenty.
 What was that like?
 What was going through your mind when your agent called to say that your book sold?

 2. Your cover is made of awesome.
 What kind of input did you have in the cover process?
 Is the cover like you imagined it would be?